Choi has 2-run single in 9th, Rays beat Tigers 5-4

 Boyd allowed one run, two hits and two walks.
 The lefty has 201 strikeouts in 153 innings.

+Boyd departed the ballpark before the game ended for the birth of his child.

-Castro hit a two-run shot during the first and had a sacrifice fly during a two-run seventh.
+Castro hit a two-run shot in the first and had a sacrifice fly during a two-run seventh.

 Victor Reyes got the Tigers’ first walk of the series leading off the first against Trevor Richards and scored on Castro’s homer.